canjs/can-compile/readme.md

 > npm install can-compile -g

-## Command line

-The `can-compile` command line tool takes a list of files (by default all `*.ejs` and `*.mustache` files in the current folder) or a list of [filename patterns](https://github.com/isaacs/minimatch) and writes the compiled views into an `out` file (default: `views.production.js`).

-__Examples:__

-Compile all EJS and Mustache files in the current folder and write them to `views.combined.js` using version 2.1.0:

-> can-compile --out views.combined.js --can 2.1.0

-Compile `todo.ejs` using CanJS version 1.1.2, write it to `views.production.js`:

-> can-compile todo.ejs --can 1.1.2

-Compile all EJS files in the current directory and all subdirectories and `mustache/test.mustache`.
-Write the result to `views.combined.js`:

-> can-compile **/*.ejs mustache/test.mustache --out views.combined.js --can 2.0.0

 ## Grunt task

 can-compile also comes with a [Grunt](http://gruntjs.com) task so you can easily make it part of your production build.